Why Tempo Matters in Strength Training: Maximizing Motor Unit Recruitment and Performance

 A lot of people imagine muscle contractions to work like a hydraulic system, where as long as there is pressure there is action.
 I like to use the analogy of someone playing the snare drum.
 One twitch is one tap of the snare.
 If you want more sound out of each tap, you need a bigger drum or more drummers to make the sound bigger.
 If you want a constant sound, you have to keep tapping in rapid succession to maintain it.

 Holding a single contraction over time is like a drummer tapping a snare so fast that we can’t hear the break between taps.
 It just comes out as a single constant hum.
 This is where tempo becomes so critical.
 Controlling the speed and duration of each exercise allows us to better control how many motor units are recruited, in what position, at what rate, and for how long.
+Learn how the Max effort Method can compliment tempo training in our post on Adapting the Conjugate System for Strongman Training.

 Intra- and Inter-Muscular Coordination: Maximizing Muscle Efficiency